 Dr. Bruce McIvor is a partner at First Peoples Law LLP.
 His work includes both litigation and negotiation on behalf of Indigenous Peoples across Canada.
 Bruce is recognized nationally and internationally as a leading practitioner of Aboriginal law in Canada.
-His collection of essays entitled Standoff: Why Reconciliation Fails Indigenous People and How to Fix It was published in the fall of 2021 by Harbour Publishing.
+His collection of essays entitled Standoff: Why Reconciliation Fails Indigenous People and How to Fix It was published in the fall of 2021.
+His new book, Indigenous Rights in One Minute: What You Need to Know to Talk Reconciliation, was published in May 2025.
 Bruce is a member of the Manitoba Métis Federation.